cbussick/bpm-tapper/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

+To learn about Chakra UI, go to the [Chakra UI docs](https://chakra-ui.com/).

 To learn TypeScript, visit the [TypeScript docs](https://www.typescriptlang.org/).

 To learn about ESLint, visit the [ESLint docs](https://eslint.org/).